JeffersonLab/anaGrape/README.md

 (It's too slow to run as script, so better to run after compiling)

-The code take input as follows ana_grape_twopeg(string evgen="",string detector="",string input_filedir="",double Ebeam=11,bool Is_res=false,string decaypair="e",int decaymode=0)  //Is_res and decaypair are needed for track smearing, decaymode are needed for twopeg generator
+The code take input as follows void ana_grape_twopeg(string evgen="",string detector="",string input_filedir="",int windex=3,double Ebeam=11,bool Is_res=false,string decaypair="e",int decaymode=0)
+  //windex to select weight, Ebeam to set beam energy
+  //Is_res and decaypair are needed for track smearing
+  //decaymode are needed for twopeg generator

 here are some examples